English, PDF, 648kb

 English, PDF, 542kb

 The labour market situation in Spain has continuously improved over the past two years.
 GDP growth picked up in 2014 to strengthen in 2015 (2.3%), which resulted in significant job creation.

 This database provides information on environmentally related taxes, fees and charges, tradable permit systems, deposit refund systems, environmentally motivated subsidies and voluntary approaches used in environmental policy in OECD member countries and a number of other countries.
 Developed in co-operation between the OECD and the European Environment Agency.

-The Co-operative Research Programme (CRP)'s Call for Applications for conference sponsorship and research fellowships for 2014 is now open.
+The Co-operative Research Programme (CRP)'s Call for Applications for conference sponsorship and research fellowships for funding in 2017 has CLOSED.
 The CRP supports work on sustainable use of natural resources in agriculture, forests, fisheries and food production.

 English, PDF, 437kb